thrishank/shopifyblinks/README.md

 # Todo

+- Transaction Verifcation also test with different values
+- Input validation for access_token and shopify_website_url in next-auth authoptions file
+- change the content of the home page
+- Record a demo video and write a medium blog
+- create a page for generated blinks.
+Store the blinks url in db after generation
 - Build a intertisital site like dial.to
-- Record a demo video and write a medium blog
 - update the UI/UX

 # Testing credantials